Wu Peifu: Second Zhili–Fengtian War

 Now called the "Jade Marshal" (玉帥) and generally acknowledged to be China's ablest strategist at the time, Wu Peifu was widely expected to win, and by doing so to finally put an end to various quasi-independent regional authorities.
 His warlord troops were some of the best trained and drilled in China, and as leader of the Zhili Clique, he almost continuously fought northern Chinese warlords like Zhang Zuolin.
-Known as the philosopher general due to having graduated from the imperial examinations, he was said at the time to own the world's largest diamond.
+Known as the philosopher general due to having graduated from the imperial examinations.

 Hundreds of thousands of men fought in this major battle between Zhang's Fengtian army and Wu's Zhili forces.
 At a key moment, one of Wu's chief allies, Feng Yuxiang, deserted the front, marched on Beijing and in the so-called Beijing Coup (Beijing zhengbian) overthrew the existing regime and proclaimed a new and mildly progressive government.
 Wu Peifu's military strategy was thrown into confusion by this catastrophe in his rear, and he was defeated by Zhang's forces near Tianjin.
 After the victory of the Fengtian clique, Duan Qirui was made the head of state and he proclaimed a provisional government.